andreasstephani/AML_2019_Group-2/README.md

 ### Two variants of Gradient Descent

 Gradient descent has the limitation of long running time because it uses the whole set of data to determine the next step.
 Therefore, stochastic gradient descent (SGD) is used which uses a subset of the data to find the next step.
 As a result, SGD sometimes cannot find the global minimum but it can get a very close approximation.

-For this project, experiments with Nesterov's Accelarated Gradient(NAG) and ADAM are performed.

 #### Nesterov's Accelarated Gradient NAG